Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\section{Competitive dynamics and winning coalitions}
+\section{Competitive Dynamics and Winning Coalitions}

-Most of the discussions presented in this chapter so far regarded general principles and concepts.
-We will now discuss a functional basic cognitive module implementing the concepts treated in the preceeding sections.
-This network is useful for environmental data representation and storage and shows a continous and self-regulated transient state dynamics in terms of associative thought processes.
+Most of the discussions presented in this chapter so far were concerned with general principles and concepts.
+We will now discuss a functional basic cognitive \nobreak module implementing illustratively the concepts treated in the preceding sections.
+This \nobreak network is useful for environmental data representation and storage and shows a continuous and self-regulated transient state dynamics in terms of associative thought processes.
 For some of the more technical details we refer to the literature.

-\subsection{General considerations}
+\subsection{General Considerations}

-\underline{\bf The human associative database}\\ The internal representation of the outside world is a primary task of any cognitive system with universal cognitive capabilities, i.e. capabilities suitable for a certain range of environments which are not explicitly encoded in genes or in software.
-Associations between distinct representations of the environment play an important role in human thought processes and may rank evolutionary among the first cognitive capabilities not directly determined by gene expression.
-Humans dispose of a huge commonsense knowledge-base, organized dominantly via associations.
-These considerations imply that associative information processing plays a basic role in human thinking. \begin{quotation}
+\runinhead{The Human Associative Database} The internal representation of the outside world is a primary task of any cognitive system with universal cognitive capabilities, i.e. capabilities that are suitable for a certain range of environments that are not explicitly encoded in genes or in software.
+Associations between distinct representations of the environment play an important role in human thought processes and may rank evolutionary among the first cognitive capabilities not directly \nobreak determined by gene expression.
+Humans dispose of a huge commonsense knowledge base, organized dominantly via associations, compare Fig.~\ref{cogSys_fig_human_ass_database}.
+These considerations imply that associative information processing in the form of associative thought processes plays a basic role in human thinking.\enlargethispage*{6pt}